rackerlabs/support-how-to/content/cloud-networks/cloud-networks-faq.md

 #### What are the features limitations for EA?

- - Floating IP addresses are intended to work only with Next Gen Cloud Servers.
+ - Floating IP addresses are intended to work only with Cloud Servers.
 Floating IP addresses do not work with other products such as OnMetal, Cloud Load Balancers, and RackConnect v3.0.
  - You can't convert current public IPv4 addresses to floating IP addresses.
 You must provision a new floating IP address.
  - The quota is limited to 5 floating IP addresses per tenant.
 Quotas will be raised during Limited Availability and later.
  - There is no support for floating IP addresses in the Cloud Control Panel.